15 seconds by cncdivi

 Say you let someone put a Coke can on a Surface Plate.
 That can may have dribbled so there’s a little Coke on the bottom of the can.
 But Coke is acidic and it will eat into your Surface Plate, damaging it.

-Placing random things on a Surface Plate can also transfer harmful debris that upsets delicate measurements and abrades the Surface Plate.
+Placing random things on Surface Plates can also transfer harmful debris that upsets delicate precision and abrades the Surface Plate.

 Surface Plate Accessories